ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

             Secure transaction (Basic security).
 A secure transaction is only available to a user if authorized by the active security tool.
 For HTTP access, the user is prompted, if necessary, for a userid and password.

             .. note::
-                If passphrase is not active then passwords will be truncated to the first 8 characters.
+                If passphrase support is not active then passwords will be truncated to the first 8 characters.
 Passphrase support is activated by the PASSPHRASE option of the SECUR keyword in the TCT.
 See the Virtel Installation Guide for further details.
         2
             Secure transaction (NTLM security).
 For HTTP access only, security type 2 allows VIRTEL to obtain the Windows userid of the user, without prompting the user to signon again.
 The active security tool must recognize the userid and grant access to the transaction.
 This type of security should only be used on a LAN or on an encrypted session.
         3